Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 "First priority is gonna hafta be the Females and cubs still," said Great Father Daar.
 "Nothin' there has changed.
 Next is gonna be the Army training camps.
-After that...prolly the critical infrastructure teams---people on dams, power plants, that sorta thing, and after that, general population."
+After that...prolly the critical infrastructure teams-people on dams, power plants, that sorta thing, and after that, general population."

 "I've been in communication with the Israeli teams on the other side.
 We're